codelibs/fess-docs/en/10.1/admin/kuromoji-guide.rst

 Create Configuration
 --------------------

-Click Create New button to display a form page for kuromoji configuration.
+Click Create New button to display a form page for Kuromoji configuration.

 |image1|